Back to top

 Crop Injury:

-In most seasons the damage is minimal and the plants will out-grow it leaving only early leaves with cosmetic damage.
-In other years, or other fields in the same year, the damage may be severe and if the plants are hit early and growth is slow because of weather conditions, the loss may be great.
+In most seasons, the damage is minimal and the plants will outgrow it, leaving only early leaves with cosmetic damage.
+In other years, or other fields in the same year, the damage may be severe, and if the plants are hit early and growth is slow because of weather conditions, the loss may be great.
 This may be especially true when eggs on transplants in the greenhouse go unnoticed until planting in the field, resulting in infestations in row-covered crops.
 Treat when eggs or first tiny mines are noticed.

 Monitoring & Thresholds:

 Begin scouting susceptible crops in mid-May.
 Scout undersides of leaves for eggs and treat when they are first observed in order to target larvae as they hatch.
+Scout again 7-10 days after treatment to determine if follow-up treatment is needed.

 Cultural Controls & Prevention: